-This Proxy Statement provides information for shareholders of Cerence, as part of the solicitation of proxies by the Company and its Board of Directors from holders of the outstanding shares of the Company's common stock ("Common Stock"), for use at the 2022 Annual Meeting.
+This Proxy Statement provides information for shareholders of Cerence, as part of the solicitation of proxies by the Company and its Board of Directors from holders of the outstanding shares of the Company's common stock ("Common Stock"), for use at the 2023 Annual Meeting.
 This summary highlights select information that is provided in more detail throughout this Proxy Statement.
 This summary does not contain all of the information you should consider before voting.
 You should read the full Proxy Statement before casting your vote.

-2022 Annual Meeting
+2023 Annual Meeting

-Date and Time: Wednesday, February 2, 2022, at 11:00 a.m.
+Date and Time: Thursday, February 9, 2023, at 11:00 a.m.
 Eastern Time

-Location: The meeting is a virtual shareholder one only at www.proxydocs.com/CRNC
+Location: The meeting is a virtual shareholder meeting only at www.proxydocs.com/CRNC